-These cements are mostly used to seal joints in concrete, wood, metal, or masonry buildings.
+These cement are mostly used to seal joints in concrete, wood, metal, or masonry buildings.

-4- Coolants – due to its ability to transfer heat efficiently, it also performs well as a coolant.
+4- Coolants – due to their ability to transfer heat efficiently, it also performs well as a coolant.

 Nuclear reactor system loops often utilize it for this reason.